 Make sure that the celery seed is already a fine powder, then mix the sea salt.

 If you want to emphasize either the celery or the salty taste, you can vary the ratio when you’re mixing them.
-Celery salt is expected to have a grittiness to it because of the salt, but you can achieve the finer texture by grinding both the salt and the celery seed.
+Celery salt is expected to have a grittiness to it because of the salt, but you can achieve a finer texture by grinding both the salt and the celery seed.
 However, if you want the crunchier one, you can replace the table salt with Maldon sea salt flakes.

 To avoid clumping the celery salt, store it in an airtight container or just use it immediately.
 It will likely clump if the texture is fine.
 So if you made some fine-textured celery salt, it’s recommended to use it or store it for three days only.

-Uses Of Celery Salt
+What are the Uses Of Celery Salt?